Curves, points, incidences and covering: Introduction

 \paragraph*{Notations:} $[x]$ will denote the set of natural numbers $\{1, 2, \ldots, x\}$. $P$ will denote a set of $n$ points in dimension $\R^d$.
 Unless otherwise stated, $P$ will be finite.

 \paragraph*{Organization of the paper:} In this paper, we study the notion of geometric covering number for a few types of curves.
 For most of the cases, our point set is a grid that we want to cover with a particular kind of curve.
-For completeness sake, we start with lines, the simplest curve, covering a finite grid in Section~\ref{sec:linecover}.
+We start with lines, the simplest curve, covering a finite grid in Section~\ref{sec:linecover}.
 We also investigate a converse question of covering in Section~\ref{ssec:conversecover}.
 Very simply put, the converse question deals with the following notion -- if there is a guarantee that some lines cover an ``unknown'' point set, then can we say something about the configuration of the point set?
 From lines, we move onto monotone curves in Section~\ref{sec:monotone-cover}.
-Section~\ref{sec:closedcurve} considers three types of closed curves -- circles, convex curves, orthoconvex curves.
-Section~\ref{sec:non-congruent} brings into focus covering with non-congruent curves.
-In Section~\ref{sec:smallcurve}, we study covering by some small curves.
-Finally, Section~\ref{sec:conclude} sums up the findings in this work.
-We feel our work will motivate studying the \emph{geometric covering number} for more point set and curve pairs.
+Section~\ref{sec:closedcurve} considers three types of closed curves -- circles, convex curves, orthoconvex curves. \remove{Section~\ref{sec:non-congruent} brings into focus covering with non-congruent curves.
+In Section~\ref{sec:smallcurve}, we study covering by some small curves.}Finally, Section~\ref{sec:conclude} sums up the findings in this work and mentions some open problems.
+We feel that our work will motivate studying the \emph{geometric covering number} for other point configurations and other types of curves.